jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

               even_numbers
           )

-  and the terminal shows an :ref:`AssertionError` for the next line
+  and the terminal shows :ref:`AssertionError` for the next line

   .. code-block:: python